drod1107/windrose/README.md

 1. More AI powered - daily summary of tasks and project (OpenAI integration) - in progress
 2. Email campaigns management - integration with MailChimp and Listmonk - in planning
-3. ~~Docker version - in planning (There will be complete bundle to run NextCRM on-premise)~~
-4. Testing - Jest + Cypress (if anyone want to help I will be very happy) - in planning
+3. Testing - Jest + Cypress (if anyone want to help I will be very happy) - in planning
-5. Fix all Types issue (no more "any") - in progress
+4. Fix all Types issue (no more "any") - in progress
-6. i18n - localization - in progress (if anyone want to help I will be very happy)
+5. i18n - localization - in progress (if anyone want to help I will be very happy)
-7. Turborepo - in planning
+6. Turborepo - in planning
-8. ~~Upgrade to Next.js 14 - in planning~~
-9. Email client - in planning
+7. Email client - in planning

 ## Emails